Akraftt/IOT_Sensors/README.md

 **Fig.5 Breadboard 400**

-The MCP9700 TO-92 is a small temperature sensor module commonly used in electronic projects.
-With its compact form factor and straightforward interface, it provides accurate temperature measurements.
-Its TO-92 package allows for easy integration into circuits, making it an ideal choice for temperature sensing applications.
+The Breadboard 400 is a versatile prototyping tool used in electronics projects.
+With its 400 tie-points and easy-to-use design, it allows for quick and convenient circuit building without the need for soldering.
+The Breadboard 400 is widely used by hobbyists and professionals alike for testing and experimenting with various electronic components and connections.

 <a href="url"><img src="https://www.electrokit.com/uploads/productimage/41019/41019110-1.jpg" align="middle" height="600" width="800" ></a>